Tang-855/3D-Seg/README.md

 ## Module Introduction
 In the PointNeXt project, we propose a new and flexible codebase for point-based methods, namely [**OpenPoints**](https://github.com/guochengqian/openpoints).
 The biggest difference between OpenPoints and other libraries is that we focus more on reproducibility and fair benchmarking.

-1. **Extensibility**: supports many representative networks for point cloud understanding, such as *PointNet, DGCNN, DeepGCN, PointNet++, ASSANet, PointMLP*, and our ***PointNeXt***.
-More networks can be built easily based on our framework since OpenPoints support a wide range of basic operations including graph convolutions, self-attention, farthest point sampling, ball query, *e.t.c*.

 1. **Adaptive point cloud branching transformation**: randomly selects a combination of rotation, scaling and translation strategies in a local neighborhood to generate branching point clouds with similar global semantic features;